ccjmne/0xff-quine/README.txt

     marker (here ^, a caret), which it'll handle by printing out an escaped version of the entire input.

     However, a proper quine takes no input.
 Therefore, there is an extra step to preparing it, that of incorporating its input data as part of its code: that task shall be put under the care of the `compile.js` script.

+    Well, I suppose I brushed over what becomes the main point of the exercise: escaping stuff, but there has to be *some* thing happening, hasn't it?

     The quine is compiled to the file called `out`, which is precisely 255 bytes long.
 It is meant to be interpreted with Node.js.